HelmholtzAI-Consultants-Munich/ArtsyML/README.md

 ## What is this?

-This repository provides the code for a real time video stream which blends any people in the image with a biological image.
-The result can look sotheing like the example below:
+This repository provides the code for a real time video stream which blends any people in the image with a biological image using style transfer.
+The result can look like the example below:

 ![Alt Text](https://github.com/HelmholtzAI-Consultants-Munich/ArtsyML/blob/remotes/origin/tf-packaging/demo.gif)